-In this work we show that correlation between algebraic Picard--Hitchin solutions to the $\wp$-form \eqref{P6wp} and, on the other hand, uniformizing Fuchsian equations leads to the new and infinite families of explicitly parameterized algebraic curves together with that constitutes the base of analysis on Riemann surfaces: Abelian integrals and their differential calculus.
-It is worthy of special emphasis that while examples of uniformizing functions (in Klein's terminology Hauptmoduln \cite{fricke}, \ie\ principal moduli) are known, few as they are, the state of the art as to the integrals is still that no uniformizing $\tau$-representation for a basis of Abelian integrals is known for any one $\R$ of genus $g>1$.
-However constructions of integrals will be postponed to a separate continuation of this work since they lead to many other interesting consequences.
+In this work we show that correlation between algebraic Picard--Hitchin solutions of the $\wp$-form \eqref{p6wp} and, on the other hand, uniformizing Fuchsian equations leads to the new and infinite families of explicitly parameterized algebraic curves together with that constitutes the base of analysis on Riemann surfaces: Abelian integrals and their differential calculus.
+It is worthy of special emphasis that while examples of uniformizing functions (Hauptmoduln, \ie, principal moduli in Klein's terminology \cite{fricke}) are known, few as they are, the state of the art as to the integrals is still that no uniformizing $\tau$-representation for Abelian integrals is known for any $\R$ of genus $g>1$.
+However the detailed constructions of integrals will be postponed to a separate continuation of this work since they lead to many other interesting consequences.